casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 ### The Delegation Cap

-Casper includes a delegator limit rule, which sets a cap on the number of delegators that a single validator may have at `953`.
+Casper includes a delegator limit rule, which limits the number of delegators that a single validator may have at `953`.
 This is a temporary solution to prevent complications with Casper’s fast sync mechanism - in which high bond counts could break fast sync.

-Validators with a delegator count at or above `953` at the time of the **1.4.5** upgrade will be grandfathered in, however new delegators will not be able to delegate to any validator until the delegator count for that validator falls below `953`.
+Validators with a delegator count at or above `953` at the time of the **1.4.5** upgrade were grandfathered in, however new delegators will not be able to delegate to any validator until the delegator count for that validator falls below `953`.

 Existing delegators may continue to delegate additional CSPR, regardless of the current number of delegators staking their **CSPR** to that validator.
 However, no new delegators may join the validator until it drops below the `953` limit.